 Literacy and Language Development for English Language Learners Certificate

-The certificate consists of three to four graduate courses, each 3 credits, totaling 9-12 credit hours.
-Credits may be applied toward a UC Denver master's degree in Curriculum and Instruction with an emphasis in either LDE or Reading and Writing as well as the Colorado Reading Teacher Endorsement.
+Credits may be applied toward this degree with an emphasis in either Reading and Writing or LDE as well as the Colorado Department of Education reading Teacher Endorsement offered through CU Denver's Literacy Program.
 Additional courses and applications are required for these programs.

-This course is a study in the use of assessment data as a guide for making instructional decisions.
-Teachers will explore a variety of assessments of language proficiency, literacy and content concepts.
-Also, teachers will use data to make decisions about how to best differentiate instruction and document student progress over time.
-Increased expertise and working knowledge in these areas will provide participants with additional tools for their work as classroom teachers and instructional leaders.
+This course provides participants with a study in current assessment topics, the analysis of assessment tools, and the use of assessment data as a guide for making instructional decisions.
+Participants will critically examine current assessment topics; explore a variety of assessments of language proficiency, literacy and content concepts; use data to make decisions about how to best differentiate instruction and document student progress over time.

 |LCRT 5150 Culturally Relevant and Responsive Pedagogies|

 In this course, students will develop an understanding of how one's cultural identity affects their teaching behaviors and instructional methods.
 Using data from their school contexts, participants will examine contextual factors that account for differences in regard to language, literacy, and culture, and then will develop a plan for productive change.